kai3341/systemPY/docs/index.md

 ## Basic principles

-There are 6 most significant stages of the application lifecycle.
+There are 6 the most significant stages of the application lifecycle.
 Keep in mind we need in safe application reload.
 Just looks the [code](https://github.com/kai3341/systemPY/blob/main/systempy/target.py):

 === "Code"